Review of the Wilon WL938 Watch

-On the right side of the dial, cut-outs allow a view of two rotating rings which display the minutes and hours.
-I’m old and my eyesight isn’t what it used to be.
-I can read the hours easily enough but, in low light, I find it difficult to decipher the minute display.
+On the right side of the dial, cut-outs allow a view of two rotating rings that display the minutes and hours.
+I’m old, and my eyesight isn’t what it used to be.
+I can read the hours easily enough, but in low light, I find it difficult to decipher the minute display.
 While a backlight would alleviate my problem, this timepiece’s price point does not allow such frivolities.

 The movement is Japanese and manufactured by Miyota.
 The crown snaps in and out with a distinctive click and rotates without sloppiness.
 It has kept time accurately over the last five months.

 The band is composed of stainless steel.
 It is shorter than normal, so men with large wrists might not be able to adjust it to fit.
 My measurements indicate a width of 15.5 mm, which is also narrower than typical.
 The links are secured by nonstandard pins.
 When I resized the watch, I found the pins easy to remove.
 Reinsertion proved problematic due to the flimsiness of the individual links.
 While I don’t particularly like this band, it is superior to most wristbands coupled to watches in this price category.

 If you are more interested in a conventionally designed timepiece, take a look at my review of the North N-6009 sports watch.